Gillian Goddard, MD

 After four weeks, milk production is driven by demand: the more milk expressed from the breast, the more milk is produced.
 Prolactin also affects changes in the mother’s body to support the balance of sugar and protein content in breast milk.
 Prolactin levels continue to be elevated until about six months postpartum, but they are not correlated with breast milk production beyond four weeks.

 Together, prolactin and oxytocin suppress the hormones that drive ovulation.
-This is why many women will not have regular periods while they are breastfeeding.
+This is why many people will not have regular periods while they are breastfeeding.

 Milk stasis — that is, allowing breast milk to sit in the ducts and glands of the breast — is the trigger that starts the body down the path toward pre-pregnancy function.
 The changes occur within hours.
 Prolactin and cortisol levels return to normal within days of weaning.
 Without nipple stimulation from nursing or pumping, oxytocin levels remain low.

-The breast glands begin to involute, returning to their pre-pregnancy size and structure.
-Scientists theorize that this “pruning” — which occurs whether you chose to breastfeed or not — is one reason why women who have been pregnant have a lower risk of breast cancer.
+The breast glands begin to return to their pre-pregnancy size and structure.
+Scientists theorize that this “pruning,” which occurs whether you choose to breastfeed or not, is one reason why people who have been pregnant have a lower risk of breast cancer.

-The myriad hormonal shifts can also lead to mood changes such as anxiety and depression, and night sweats, headaches, and fatigue.
-Without prolactin and oxytocin, the hypothalamus and pituitary will start to make the hormones that drive ovulation, and menstrual cycles resume.
-All these changes are typically complete and any symptoms resolved within eight weeks of weaning.
+The myriad hormonal shifts can also lead to mood changes such as anxiety and depression, night sweats, headaches, and fatigue.
+Without prolactin and oxytocin, the hypothalamus and pituitary will start to make the hormones that drive ovulation, and menstrual cycles will resume.
+All these changes are typically complete, and any symptoms are resolved within eight weeks of weaning.

 Other hormones and breastfeeding